-The Feasibility Study for Mandaue City, the Philipppines has been carried out by a qualified urban design consultant since February 2016.
+The Feasibility Study for Mandaue City, the Philipppines was carried out by a qualified urban design consultant and the report was published in June 2017 on the APEC website.

 The first Edition of the LCT-I System was established together with the sixth Edition of the 'Concept'.
 The sixth Edition of the 'Concept' is the final edition for the time being and it was presented at the 12th LCMT Task Force meeting held in conjunction with the EWG52 meeting.
-The APEC liaison officer has been attending the ISO meetings to share information.
+The APEC liaison officer attended the ISO meetings to share information.

 A policy review was conducted by Study Group-B and assisted by APERC on 7-9 December 2016.
+The policy review report was endorsed and published on the APEC and APERC websites in May 2017.